-Term life insurance is also known as survivors insurance or abbreviated to ORV.
+Term life insurance is also known as survivors insurance.
 With term life insurance, you ensure that your dependents receive a prearranged amount of money if you die before the insurance policy expires.
 This ensures that your dependents have more financial security and can absorb the loss of your income.
 With this sum of money they can, for example, continue to live in the current home, pay the fixed expenses or pay off outstanding debts.
 Term life insurance is temporary insurance with a predetermined term of between 10 and 30 years.
 It is not mandatory insurance but it is useful to look into.

 Why take out term life insurance?

 There are several reasons why you should purchase term life insurance.
 Especially if you have a partner or family, it is a good idea to think about term life insurance.
 Often people don't realize their dependents will suffer financially when they die.
 After all, an income is lost while expenses remain the same.
 Your partner will probably receive a survivor's pension, but this is not always enough to pay all the bills.